With cannabis use becoming more commonplace, some health-conscious consumers have begun wondering how it may affect cholesterol levels.

 It appears that by stimulating CB1 receptors in the endocannabinoid system, THC could increase oxidative stress and induce plaque formation.
 However, by stimulating CB2 receptors, it could reduce inflammation and inhibit LDL activity.

 The review also mentions the CARDIA study, a project that followed cannabis users and non-users over 25 years.
 It found that cannabis users only had an increased risk of atherosclerosis if they smoked tobacco as well.
-The remaining studies the review included had inconsistent results.
+The remaining studies in the review had inconclusive results, demonstrating the complex nature of cannabis chemistry.

 CBD and Cholesterol